|$599 – $1,374||Price Range||$1,398 – $2,298|

-We’re getting ready to close out this comparison, but before we do, let’s quickly review the major decision points between Brooklyn Bedding and DreamCloud Premier in case you’re still undecided.
+We’re getting ready to close out this comparison, but before we do, let’s quickly review the major decision points between the Brooklyn Bedding Signature Hybrid mattress and DreamCloud Premier mattress in case you’re still undecided.

 Budget – this is a pretty clear cut decision.
-If you’re looking to save money, the Brooklyn Signature mattress is the answer.
+If you’re looking to save money, the Brooklyn Signature hybrid mattress is the answer.
 It’s about $300-$400 cheaper than the most affordable DreamCloud.

 Overall Feel – this decision is not as clear-cut.
 It really boils down to personal preference.
 If you’re the type of person who likes the feel of a pillow top or memory foam, go with DreamCloud.
 If you’re not a big fan of memory foam, though, go with one of the Brooklyn beds.

 Primary Sleeping Position – DreamCloud and Brooklyn Bedding mattresses comfortably accommodate sleepers in all positions; however, if you tend to favor your side, we think the soft or medium versions of the Brooklyn Signature are probably your best bet.

-Hot Sleepers – If you sleep warm, the Brooklyn Aurora mattress is an excellent choice.
+Hot Sleepers – If you sleep warm, the Brooklyn Aurora Luxe mattress is an excellent choice.
 In our opinion, it’s one of the best cooling beds on the market.